136petrified/game_fizzbuzz/README.md

 fizz or buzz, fizzbuzz if both.

-* Simply put, replace that number with fizz, buzz, or fizzbuzz depending if its respective factor(s).
+* Simply put, replace that number with fizz, buzz, or fizzbuzz depending on its respective factor(s).

 * If you guess incorrectly, no penalty